watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    const contentApiUrl = process.env.CONTENT_API_URL || "http://localhost:3001";
    ```

-5. Open the Dockerfile for editing using Vim and press the "i" key to go into edit mode.
+5. Open the Dockerfile for editing using Vim and press the `i` key to go into edit mode.

    ```bash
    vi Dockerfile